Glentoran's Irish Cup place in doubt

 Crowe picked up the ban while playing for the Glens' reserves team.

+The Irish FA says it is aware of the matter and Glentoran are not making any comment on the issue at this time.

-The reserves have since played three games but one was an Intermediate Cup match, a competition for which Crowe is not registered.
+Glentoran's reserves have since played three games since Crowe picked up the suspension, but one was an Intermediate Cup match, a competition for which the 23-year-old is not eligible.

 Crowe started as Glentoran beat Championship side Newry 1-0 on Saturday with Jay Donnelly scoring the game's only goal.